 This was a step into concentrating on the luxury market a bold move at the time.
 From this move came the Crusader Aurora and Cyclone models which all had lots of added specifications. doing this would allow Elbbis caravans to dominate the market because no other caravan manufacturer at the time had this amount of specifications.

 After this came the next step which was the beginning of a partnership with Henkel adhesives in 2012.
-No other manufacturer had even bother to go down this road but have stayed with the old way of doing things.
+No other manufacturer had even bothered to go down this road but have stayed with the old way of doing things.

 As a result of resistance to change is probably the reason that their caravans have so many problems.
 You will notice that the best manufacturers who become leaders in the market take huge risks in order to win big and this is how it has been for Elddis caravans.